-There are other choices for $\hat{B}$, such as $\hat{H}$, which is analogous to the classical Krylov method \cite{PRXQuantum.2.010333}, and imaginary time evolution ($e^{\hat{-\beta \hat{H}}}$) \cite{Motta2020-oi}.
+This exponential function is approximated by the Trotterization.
+There are other choices for $\hat{B}$, such as $\hat{H}$, which is analogous to the classical Krylov method \cite{PRXQuantum.2.010333}, and imaginary time evolution ($e^{-\beta \hat{H}}$) \cite{Motta2020-oi}.
 Although we only focus on the real-time evolution operator, which is widely discussed, the methods that will be described in the Section \ref{sec:Sampling Cost Reduction} can be expanded to the other choices of $\hat{B}$ because they are approximated by linear combinations or products of real-time propagators.

 Using the ansatz (Eq.\eqref{eq:QKSD_ansatz}) in the variational principle with $\bm{w}$ as optimized parameters leads to the following generalized eigenvalue problem (GEVP)

 where $E^{(n)}$ is an approximate eigenvalue, and the $n\times n$ Hamiltonian matrix $\bm{H}$ and overlap matrix $\bm{S}$ are defined as